eriksjolund/socket-activate-httpd/README.md

     curl: (6) Could not resolve host: podman.io
     $
     ```
-    (The command-line option `--network=none` was added to prevent the container from establishing outgoing connections)
+    (The command-line option `--network=none` was added to `podman run` to prevent the container from establishing outgoing connections)

 ### Socket activate httpd with systemd-socket-activate